han41858/angular-ko/aio/content/guide/deployment.md

 The `source-map-explorer` analyzes the source map generated with the bundle and draws a map of all dependencies, showing exactly which classes are included in the bundle.

-Here's the output for the _main_ bundle of an example app called `cli-quickstart`.
+Here's the output for the _main_ bundle of an example application called `cli-quickstart`.

 <div class="lightbox">
   <img src="generated/images/guide/deployment/quickstart-sourcemap-explorer.png" alt="quickstart sourcemap explorer">